-Cornmeal, oatmeal, peanut, banana porridge, it doesn’t matter which one.
-I love porridge.
-At home or on the road porridge features heavily on Jamaican breakfast menus.
-For some a bowl or mug of this sweet, warm, nutritious goodness with a couple slices of buttered hardough bread or a few crackers is all it takes to get through the morning.
-For others porridge is the starter (a likkle something to clear your stomach) before a hearty mid morning meal.
+At home or abroad porridge is heavily featured on Jamaican breakfast menus.
+Cornmeal, oatmeal, peanut, banana porridge or hominy we love them all.
+For some a bowl or mug of this warm sweet nutritious goodness with a couple slices of buttered hardough bread or a few Excelsior hard crackers is all it takes to get through the morning.
+For others, porridge is the starter ‘a likkle something to clear your stomach’ before a hearty mid-morning meal.

-Green bananas are used by Caribbean cooks in a variety of ways.
-Grating them to make porridge is just 1.
+Green bananas are used by Caribbean cooks to make dumplings, porridge, chips or boiled with other foods.
+Grating green bananas to make porridge is just of the many ways we use this staple Caribbean food.
 Making this Jamaican favorite is just as easy as making most other porridge.
 The hardest past is peeling and grating the green bananas.
 If you are not a fan of mutilated fingers or if you don’t own a grater a food processor makes a perfect substitute.

 - 1 tsp vanilla

-Add water to saucepan over medium heat.
+Add water to a medium saucepan over medium heat.
 Add salt to water.
-In a bowl, mix banana with flour.
+In a bowl, mix banana with oatmeal or flour.
 Stir banana mixture into warm water.
 Continue stirring until mixture thickens and porridge begins to boil.
-Let porridge boil for about 10 minutes.
-Stir frequently, while boiling.
-After 10 minutes stir in milk and simmer for an additional 5 minutes.
-Watch pot carefully because the milk may cause the porridge to boil over.
-After 5 minutes turn off the stove and stir in remaining ingredients.
+Reduce heat to med-low.
+Cover the pot and let the porridge simmer for about 10 minutes.
+Stir frequently while cooking.
+After 10 minutes stir in the remaining ingredients.
+Simmer for an additional 5 minutes.
+Watch the pot carefully because the milk may cause the porridge to boil over.
+After 5 minutes turn off the stove and stir.
 Serve porridge while hot.